amanverma123-prog/DSA_by-Aman/Recursion/README.md

 * Learned storing recursive states into 2D vectors
 * Strengthened recursion tree visualization for subset problems
 * Practiced recursive backtracking with state restoration using `pop_back()`
+* Learned recursive combination generation using backtracking
+* Practiced Pick / Not Pick recursion technique for combinations
+* Improved understanding of recursive state-space exploration
+* Learned reuse of same element using recursion on same index
+* Practiced backtracking with `push_back()` and `pop_back()`
+* Strengthened pruning using target-based conditions
+* Improved understanding of recursion tree traversal for combinations

 ---